-Table 12 provides an analysis of the changes to the Alternative Maximum STEM Price and the parameters affected as described in Appendix B. The table describes the successive changes made to the 2017 analysis to convert it back to the 2016 analysis.
+Table 11 provides an analysis of the changes to the Alternative Maximum STEM Price and the parameters affected as described in Appendix B. The table describes the successive changes made to the 2017 analysis to convert it back to the 2016 analysis.

-Figure 10 and Table 13 show the relative contribution of the various changes to the Alternative Maximum STEM Price since the 2016 review.
-The majority of the change has been caused by the increase in the distillate price, which has been described above.
-The other key contributing factor is the increase in the O&M cost, which has been driven by the large increase in Pinjar's starts over the 2016 calendar year.
+Figure 10 and Table 12 show the relative contribution of the various changes to the Alternative Maximum STEM Price since the 2016 review.
+The majority of the change has been caused by the increase in the O&M cost mainly due to the change in calculation methodology and the large increase in Pinjar's starts over the 2016 calendar year.
+The other key contributing factor is the increase in the distillate price, which has been described above.